hedgehogqa/haskell-hedgehog-classes/README.md

 It is a typeclass name along with a list of named property tests.

 The second part of `hedgehog-classes` are the functions, which follow a simple structure.
-All functions in `hedgehog-classes` have one of the following three type signatures, based on the kind of the type which the corresponding typeclass parameterises.
+All functions in `hedgehog-classes` have one of the following three type signatures, based on the kind of the type which the corresponding typeclass parameterises (Nullary, Unary, or Binary).
+Note that they all return a 'Laws', only the inputs are different.
 Below, 'Ctx' refers to the typeclass in question:

 ```haskell
 -- Typeclasses that have kind 'Type -> Constraint', e.g. 'Eq'